Why People Hate Paul McCartney's "Wonderful Christmastime," According to a Musicologist

 Why does the song provoke such strong reactions?
 It may have something to do with the structure, or lack thereof.
 According to musicologist and performer Nate Sloan, co-host of the acclaimed podcast Switched On Pop, “Wonderful Christmastime” is "simple to a fault," as it consists solely of verse and chorus sections.

-"It moves through the verse section of the song faster than a sleigh with no brakes," Sloan tells Mental Floss.
+"It moves through the verse section of the song faster than a sleigh with no brakes," Sloan told Mental Floss in 2021.
 "Before you know it, 'that’s enough' and we’re off to the titular chorus.
 It’s like you’ve barely finished your eggnog before someone shoves a plate of ham in your face.

-If the melody and structure are basic, Sloan says, the song’s harmonic patterns are “diabolically complex.”
+If the melody and structure are basic, Sloan said, the song’s harmonic patterns are “diabolically complex.”
 Take the chorus.
-"Those chords are deep and jazzy, drawing on the rich harmonic vocabulary of 1940s and '50s pop music, when most of the current holiday canon was composed," Sloan says.
+"Those chords are deep and jazzy, drawing on the rich harmonic vocabulary of 1940s and '50s pop music, when most of the current holiday canon was composed," Sloan said.

 Composition and sonic texture are important, but with a song like “Wonderful Christmastime,” lyrics are also crucial.
 Compared to something like Lennon’s “Happy Xmas,” “Wonderful Christmastime” feels light and inconsequential.
 Instead of asking a deep question like, “So this is Christmas, and what have you done?,” McCartney looks around the holiday party and decides, “We’re here tonight, and that’s enough.”